aichaos/rivescript-perl/README.md

 [http://www.rivescript.com/](http://www.rivescript.com/) - The official homepage of RiveScript.

 # CHANGES

+    1.36
+    - Relicense under the MIT License.
+    - Strip punctuation from the bot's responses in UTF-8 mode to support compatibility with %Previous.
+    - Bugfix in deparse(): If you had two matching triggers, one with a %Previous and one without, you'd lose the data for one of them in the output.

     1.34  Feb 26 2014
     - Update README.md to include module documentation for github.